 “She wrote that she was starving and asked us to send her dried bread and smalec (spreadable fat).
-They don’t feed people there.
-If you don’t do the work—the norm—you don’t get meals to eat, you just get the soup, and she was cutting trees in short pieces and putting them in a stack…
+They didn’t feed people there.
+If you didn’t do the work—the norm—you didn’t get meals, just the soup, and she was cutting trees in short pieces and putting them in a stack…

 “The men were smart.
 They knew they couldn’t cut as much as the NKVD wanted so they just moved wood from one stack to another farther away and so they did ‘the norm’ and got fed.
 They probably cut a third or half, but the rest, they carried from one stack to the next.
 It was done like that everywhere in Russia.
 Production is sky high, but there is nothing there.”

-Adam remembers that his father “wasn’t very good” at looking after the three of them after his mother left, but that his paternal aunt and uncle helped, and they had enough to eat.
+Adam remembered that his father “wasn’t very good” at looking after the three of them after his mother left, but that his paternal aunt and uncle helped, and they had enough to eat.
 His paternal grandparents had died in the 1918 flu epidemic, leaving five children, of whom Zygmunt was “third or fourth.”
-Adam has little memory of his maternal grandparents in Bóbrka, as he rarely saw them—there was seldom a good enough reason to make the long journey on foot.
+Adam has little memory of his maternal grandparents in Bóbrka, as there was seldom a good enough reason to make the long journey on foot.
 Leaving Lwów during the occupation was not an option, as it required NKVD permission and papers, and, after what happened to Maria, the rest of the family preferred not to draw attention to themselves.

 “Not that I don’t remember.
 He didn’t know himself where he was going.
 You go to the depot, you put your name down, they call you and give you a ticket to go to the depot by rail and get a uniform.
 The farmers used to bring their carts and horses into the town for the army to use, hundreds of horses and hundreds of carts.
 The farmers used to kiss their horses and went to get mobilised themselves.”